cra-ros-pkg/robot_localization/doc/preparing_sensor_data.rst

 2. **frame_id:** See the section on coordinate frames and transforms above.

-3. ***Covariance:** Covariance values **matter** to ``robot_localization``. `robot_pose_ekf <http://wiki.ros.org/robot_pose_ekf>`_ attempts to fuse all pose variables in an odometry message.
+3. **Covariance:** Covariance values **matter** to ``robot_localization``. `robot_pose_ekf <http://wiki.ros.org/robot_pose_ekf>`_ attempts to fuse all pose variables in an odometry message.
 Some robots' drivers have been written to accommodate its requirements.
 This means that if a given sensor does not produce a certain variable (e.g., a robot that doesn't report :math:`Z` position), then the only way to get ``robot_pose_ekf`` to ignore it is to inflate its variance to a very large value (on the order of :math:`1e3`) so that the variable in question is effectively ignored.
 This practice is both unnecessary and even detrimental to the performance of ``robot_localization``.
 The exception is the case where you have a second input source measuring the variable in question, in which case inflated covariances will work.

- .. note:: See :ref:`sensor_configuration` and :ref:`migration_from_robot_pose_ekf` for more information.
+ .. note:: See :ref:`configuring_robot_localization` and :ref:`migrating_from_robot_pose_ekf` for more information.

 4. **Signs:** Adherence to `REP-103 <http://www.ros.org/reps/rep-0103.html>`_ means that you need to ensure that the **signs** of your data are correct.
 For example, if you have a ground robot and turn it counter-clockwise, then its yaw angle should *increase*, and its yaw velocity should be *positive*.
 If you drive it *forward*, its X-position should *increase* and its X-velocity should be *positive*.